 Those runners who think they are going to run 100 should plan to start at 8 AM on Friday.
-The direction for the 100 miler will be counterclockwise, so we can better account for you.
-Runners may bring two bags that will be dropped out at the two trail access points on the course for their use during their four loops.
-We can't guarantee that the bags will be monitored at all times, so don't leave anything you can't bear to lose in them.
-Aid otherwise on the course, if we are out there to provide any at all, will be very limited.
+The direction for the 100 miler will be counter-clockwise, so we can better account for you.
+Aid on the course, if we are out there to provide any at all, will be very limited.
 See the course narrative below for instructions on water sources on the course.

-Runners trying to run 100 should plan to finish in less than 48 hours.
-8 AM Sunday is the cut-off.
-Runners trying to run 100 should also remember that only 11 runners have ever finished either the TWOT or Hot TWOT 100 over the course of the last 12 years.
-See: All time results.
+Runners trying to run 100 should remember that only 17 runners have ever finished either the TWOT or Hot TWOT 100 over the course of the last 13 years.
 Runners who do finish the 100 will get a either a jar of Sue Herr's famous homemade apple sauce (while supplies last) or a jar of apple butter.
 What better race swag could you hope for, and what more incentive to finish could you want?

 The runners who want to come out for one or two loops should plan to start at 8 AM on Saturday.
-The Saturday runners will not get bags out on the course, but will receive aid at Camp Todd and at the FDR 96 road crossing on their first loop.
+The Saturday runners will receive aid at Camp Todd and at the FDR 96 road crossing on their first loop.
 After that, you are likely on your own.

 DIRECTIONS TO TRAILHEAD: